Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \subsubsection{Beyond Detection}

 $\clubsuit$ \textbf{Attribution}.
 This refers to research works that utilize a multimodal learning approach, combining prompt information with image features, to enhance the accuracy of attributing DM-generated images to their source model, shown in Fig.~\ref{fig:multimodal_beyond_overview} a).
 Sha et al. \cite{sha2023fake} build an image-only detector (ResNet18) and a hybrid detector (take advantage of CLIP’s \cite{radford2021learning} image and text encoders for feature extraction).
 Empirical results show that learning images with prompts achieves better performance than image-only attribution regardless of the dataset.
+Building upon this, Keita et al. \cite{keita2025fidavl} introduced FIDAVL, a multitask framework leveraging vision-language models and soft prompt-tuning to jointly detect and attribute synthetic images to their originating generative models.

 $\clubsuit$ \textbf{Generalization}.
 This area of research focuses on developing a fake image detector that is guided by language, enhancing its ability to detect a wider range of new, unseen DM-generated images, shown in Fig.~\ref{fig:multimodal_beyond_overview} b).